mingjusamyak/api-bugs/.github/issue_template.md

 **What is the current behavior?**

+**Please share the relevant part of your GraphQL schema and all functions, permissions or other project settings for easier reproduction**

 **If applicable, share the query, mutation or subscription for reproduction**

-**If relevant, share the relevant part of your GraphQL schema for reproduction**

 **What is the expected behavior?**